xcomfan/xcomfan.github.io/kubernetes/kubernetes_install.md

 * Plan the upgrade (kubeadm upgrade plan)
 * Apply the upgrade (kubeadm upgrade apply)
 * Uncordon the control plane node
+* Upgrade kubelet and kubectl on the control plane node

+#### Worker node upgrade steps (now with more info)

+* Upgrade kubeadm
+* Drain the node
+* Upgrade the kubelet configuration (kubeadm upgrade node)
+* Upgrade kubelet and kubectl
+* Uncordon the node

 #### Recovering from a Failure State